bblais/bblais.github.io-src/content/pages/projects.md

 > Plasticity is a package of programs, with a convenient interface, used to run simulations of single cells and networks of neurons.
 It is used to explore BCM synaptic modification and Hebbian learning, amongst others.

 * [$25 Thermal Cycler: A Programmable](http://web.bryant.edu/~bblais/projects/cycler/)
 > $25 Thermal Cycler is a very simple thermal cycler for performing PCR.
 The circuit itself costs a few dollars, and the control code can be easily run on a 486 running Linux.
-Go to the $25 Thermal Cycler page to learn more about it.
+Go to the [Thermal Cycler page](http://web.bryant.edu/~bblais/projects/cycler/) to learn more about it.

 * [Quantity.py](files/Quantity.py)
 > A simple class for doing Monte Carlo error analysis